Thomas de Maiziere, Germany's interior minister has said that Facebook should be more proactive in removing racist and violent content from its sites:

 Director Tom McLoughlin said in an interview marking the 30th Anniversary of the films release:

-from the movie.
+was cut from the movie.
 The MPAA fucked my film, as they did most of the Friday movies.
 We sent our film back to the MPAA 9 times before they finally approved it.
-Paramount just wanted to get it out and said to keep trimming to avoid an X rating.
+Paramount just wanted to get it out and said to keep trimming to avoid an X

 The director of the movie, Saijo Kannanaikkal had approached the High Court in June after the Central Board of Film Certification (CBFC) officer here insisted on removal of some scenes from the film for issuing the certification.